lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 directly implicating de novo lipogenesis, so the last sentence in the abstract about previous research should be removed or substantially modified.

     *We thank the reviewer for these comments.
-The suggestion is convincing, we have removed the sentence from the abstract.*
+We agree with this suggestion and have removed the sentence from the abstract.*

 3. There are statements in the Discussion that are overly speculative, dated,